"

 They stand / are standing.

 Pay attention to stress.
-The ending is stressed for all persons on this verb.
-There is another verb that looks just like this with different stress.
+The ending is stressed for all persons of this verb.
+There is a separate verb we will learn later that looks just like this one (a homonym) but sounds different.

 Наприме́р: